graph-paper-org/app-template/README.md

 This is a template for new graph-paper apps.
-Svelte and graph-paper are already configured, along with with Storybook, Jest, ESLint, Prettier, CircleCI, and more.
+Svelte and graph-paper are already configured, along with Storybook, Jest, ESLint, Prettier, CircleCI, and more.

 Run the following to create a new project based on this template: